FAQs

 How much will I get for my injuries; compensation for injuries is based on a medical report conducted by an independent medical expert.
 It is based on this medical report that compensation would be negotiated and agreed upon.

-How much Compensation will I get; In addition to the compensation for your injuries we would also claim compensation for the injury itself along with any other losses as a result of the accident; loss of earnings (future loss of earnings if applicable), medication/treatment costs, travel expenses as a result of the incident, your property damaged in the incident i.e. push bike, helmet, clothes, mobile.
-We will only be able to claim for any losses that we can prove so this means that you will need to keep receipts or proof of purchase or any damage to items that you wish to claim for.
-If you wish to claim for loss of earnings then you will need to retain any evidence showing that you suffered a loss, for example wage slips or tax returns if you are self-employed, we can ask your employer or the HMRC for this information if you do not have copies it may just take a little longer to obtain this than if you were to have the information already.
+How much Compensation will I get; In addition to the compensation for your injuries your solicitor would also claim compensation for the injury itself along with any other losses as a result of the accident; loss of earnings (future loss of earnings if applicable), medication/treatment costs, travel expenses as a result of the incident, your property damaged in the incident i.e. push bike, helmet, clothes, mobile.
+Your solicitor will only be able to claim for any losses that they can prove so this means that you will need to keep receipts or proof of purchase or any damage to items that you wish to claim for.
+If you wish to claim for loss of earnings then you will need to retain any evidence showing that you suffered a loss, for example, wage slips or tax returns if you are self-employed, your solicitor can ask your employer or the HMRC for this information if you do not have copies it may just take a little longer to obtain this than if you were to have the information already.
 Details of these losses will be put in a document called a Schedule of Loss which you will be asked to approve before these losses are submitted to the Defendant and /or the Court.

 Personal Injury